 Other researchers are involved in research to define safe exposure limits for new chemicals before they reach the market, or to identify and determine the relative risks to humans of occupational and/or environmental exposure to chemicals.
 For example, toxicologists in this area are concerned with the adverse effects on humans and animals of long-term exposure to air and water pollutants, food additives, drugs, and agricultural and industrial chemicals.
 The development of new poisons that are more selective and effective against insects and pests is yet another challenge for the toxicologist; so, too, is the development of new antidotes for the more rapid and effective treatment of poisons by drugs and chemicals.

-The B.S.–Pharmacology & Toxicology program receives its accreditation through UW–Madison accreditation by the North Central Association of Colleges and Schools.
+The pharmacology and toxicology B.S. degree receives its accreditation through UW–Madison accreditation by the North Central Association of Colleges and Schools.

 Academic and Admission Policies

-School of Pharmacy academic policies (regarding such matters as academic and professional conduct, academic progress, honor roll, pass/fail registration, and independent study coursework) for the Pharm-Tox Program, can be found at Pharm-Tox Policy Handbook on the school website.
-It is essential that students enrolled in the School of Pharmacy become familiar with the policies.
+School of Pharmacy academic policies (regarding such matters as academic and professional conduct, academic progress, honor roll, pass/fail registration, and independent study coursework) for both the Pharm.D. and pharmacology and toxicology (PharmTox) programs can be found in the Pharm.D. and PharmTox student policy handbooks.

 Admission Policies and Procedures